Skip To Main Content

 Required Safety Equipment For Welding Technology

-Welding Gloves – Must be all leather and have a high gauntlet (FFWS - $10)
+• Welding Gloves – Must be all leather and have a high gauntlet (Wash Square - $10)

-Welding Jacket – Must have leather sleeves (FFWS - $40)
+• Welding Jacket – Must have leather sleeves (Wash Square - $40)

-Welding Hood – I recommend Harbor Freight only for this item.
+• Welding Hood/Helmet – I recommend an auto-darkening hood.
+I really recommend Harbor Freight only for this item.
 You can expect to pay in the neighborhood of $50.
 Get one with “Grind Mode”.
 Fancy hoods can cost hundreds!
+No matter where you get your hood, be sure to get extra clear plates.

-Safety Toe Boots – Leather boots are recommended.
-Available at Walmart, Army Surplus, etc. The toe must be reinforced with steel or a composite material.
-To be sure you have the right boot look for the following inscriptions on the inside of the tongue: “ANSI Z41” or “62 FR 40141” and/or one of these: “C/75”, “C/50”, “C/30”, and one of these: “I/75”, “I/50”, “I/30”.
-You can expect to pay around of $40.
-The price can much higher for higher quality boots.
+• Safety Toe Boots or Steel Toe Boots– Leather boots are recommended.
+Available at Walmart, Army Surplus, etc. The toe must be reinforced with steel, etc. You can expect to pay around $40.
+The price can be much higher for higher quality boots.

-Cotton Jeans – No shorts or sweats allowed.
+• Cotton Jeans – No shorts, sweats, or leggings allowed.
+No synthetic fabrics (Nylon, Polyester, Spandex, etc).
 Also, no holes.

-Cotton Shirt – Long or short sleeve.
-This will be worn under the welding jacket
+• Cotton Shirt – Long or short sleeve.
+This will be worn under the welding jacket.
+A T-shirt is fine, or a hoodie if it’s cold.